In recent years, self-ligating braces like the Damon braces system have become a choice from various types of braces for orthodontic patients.

 How Do Self-Ligating Braces Work?

-While traditional metal braces need to be periodically adjusted in order for the archwire to move all the teeth in place, self-ligating braces work a bit differently.
+While traditional metal braces require periodic adjustments to move teeth into place, self-ligating braces work a bit differently to fix dental issues.

 Do self-ligating braces even work?